I was overwhelmed with panic as I stared at the Evite.

 You don’t want to feel ashamed and judged as you pass the present table without making a contribution.

 I threw my husband a party for his thirtieth birthday and requested that our guests not bring gifts.
 This was because I wanted them to attend the party and enjoy the food, drinks, and company without feeling like they needed to buy him- a grown man- a present.
 Besides, what do you get for the guy who has everything?
-Sure, he enjoys wine and craft beer, but what he really would have wanted was a Yeti cooler, new boat, or a trip to Alaska, and those would have been too extravagant coming from friends, acquaintances, and work colleagues (and maybe even his wife).
-With the exception of wine, which surely would have been consumed, everything else would have ended up stashed in a “to be re-gifted” bin in our hall closet.
+Sure, he enjoys wine and craft beer, but what he really would have wanted was a Yeti cooler.
+Maybe even a wooden watch or a funky neon sign that could be kept on the walls of our home bar, like the ones you find on sites like http://www.neonfilter.com to give him the similar feeling of getting drunk in an actual bar.
+I’m sure he would also want a new boat, or a trip to Alaska, and those would have been too extravagant coming from friends, acquaintances, and work colleagues (and maybe even his wife).
+Except for wine, the neon sign and a stylish wooden watch, everything else would have ended up stashed in a “to be re-gifted” bin in our hall closet.

 The birthday mantra for my husband was “our guests’ presence was the present.”

 Maybe the “No Gifts, Please” phenomena is a fad.
 Maybe it’s a permanent “thing.”
-Regardless, I’ll continue to bring a small gift, and will discretely place it on top of the dining room table when the birthday child’s mama isn’t looking.
+Regardless, I’ll continue to bring a small gift, maybe something fun and practical like these Custom Photo Socks, and will discretely place it on top of the dining room table when the birthday child’s mama isn’t looking.